Introduction to Winter Climbing Course

 We will discuss any specific kit requirements with you when you make a booking.

 This course is suitable for anyone who has had some winter mountaineering experience grade I/II.
+Or who has attended a winter mountaineering course.
 Bear in mind that winter conditions in the Scottish Highlands can be demanding.
 Therefore, a fair degree of fitness and determination would be beneficial.
 If in doubt about whether the course is suitable for you, please don’t hesitate to contact us.

 Typical Introduction to Winter Climbing course layout